numpattern/numpattern.github.io/_posts/2020-04-06-Start-using-Anaconda.md

 System type:            | 64-bit Operating System, x64 based processor

 **Assumptions:**
-- We have succesfully installed Anaconda3
+- We have succesfully installed Anaconda3 (I recommend  version 3 instead of 2)
 - We wish to work with Jupyter notebooks
 - We are agree to use Conda environments

 Jupyter Notebook can be called by means of your  command line interface _Anaconda prompt_ on Windows.
 To do that type _Anaconda_ on your windows search field, once we are in the prompt, just type _jupyter notebook_ and press Enter, it will call jupyter notebook.
 We can also initialize the _Anaconda Navigator_ and launch _jupyter notebook_ option while in the _Home_ tab (I prefer to execute tasks since the prompt)

 Jupyter Notebooks are a powerful choice to write and iterate on Python code for data analysis, you are able to write lines of code and run them one at a time.

-**A short-key we can use in Jupyter-Notebook is the Shift-Enter to run one line.
-Said all this, I think we can go into the python code to start creating out SVM python code.**

 You can start by knowing your active environment by default which is named _base_ so try the following on your Anaconda prompt: